R.W. Corns Building

 Dr. Paris-Huesca’s students felt compelled to share ideas, and group collaboration increased around the use of WordPress.
 “Students were comfortable using WordPress and were very excited to share their final projects with a real audience,” she says, adding that she enjoyed being able to see students’ progress in real time and provide feedback.

 There are many online platforms for building websites, some of which are free to use.
-One example is Wix.com which Professor TC Brown has utilized in his “Digital Media” class.
+One example is Wix.com which Professor TC Brown has utilized in his “Digital Media” class, (one example here.)
 His students create websites for their semester-long projects and add different types of content, from graphics to audio and creative page designs.
 Professor Brown shares that Wix is easy to use and is a great tool for creative online classroom projects.

 While other tools might offer some advantages, since WordPress is hosted on campus, it is fully supported by OWU Information Services, who can provide consultation and training to faculty and students using it.
 WordPress is also flexible and extensible, with thousands of themes and plugins available for it.
 As Dr. Paris-Huesca recommends, WordPress is a powerful technological tool for independent or group student projects.